nfancy/scflow-workshop2024.github.io/docs/pages/main/session-1.md

 3. **Activate cmd terminal**: Go to the view tab and select terminal which will now open the terminal at the bottom of the VScode panel.
 You can open files using the "`code`" command in the terminal. (e.g. `code filename.txt`)

-4. **Using the exporer**: If you wish to use it you can open the explorer by clicking on the explorer icon in the activity bar and press "open folder" (This will require you to re-enter you password).
+4. **Using the exporer**: If you wish to use it you can open the explorer by clicking on the explorer icon in the activity bar and press "open folder" and then type in the top level folder you wish to access (by default this will be your home directory; it will require you to re-enter you password).
 You can then open files by clicking on the file name (single click to open in preview mode, double click to keep open).

 New files/folders can also be created by right clicking in the explorer and selecting "new file/folder".

     <img src="{{"/assets/img/open_folder_1.png" | relative_url}}" width="500px" alt="Open Folder" />

     <img src="{{"/assets/img/open_folder_2.png" | relative_url}}" width="500px" alt="Open Folder" />